 For instance, cardio burns more calories during the activity than strength training does.
 However, strength training has more of an impact on total energy expenditure because of its effect on resting metabolic rate (the number of calories your body uses at rest).

 Strength training can elevate your metabolism for up to 38 hours following the workout, helping to create a calorie deficit throughout the day (5).
 Cardio only elevates metabolism slightly during the workout and reduces it back to baseline within 24 hours.
-Thus, people who want to lose weight fast should focus more on strength training and less on cardio in an effort to boost total daily energy expenditure.
+Thus, people who want to lose weight fast should focus more on strength training in addition to cardio in an effort to boost total daily energy expenditure.

 How To Stay Motivated To Lose Weight For Wedding?